The “Ponytail Palm tree” is really not a palm at all. It’s a member of the Lilaceae (lily family,) and known by several names.

-It earned the name “elephant’s foot” due to its bulbous base, thrown in the thin trunk and some call it a “bottle palm”.
+It earned the name “elephant’s foot tree” due to its bulbous base, throw in the thin trunk and some call it a “bottle palm”.

 A sturdy plant used as a single specimen usually in containers 14 inches or larger, or planted in several 6- to 10-inch pots to appear more bushlike.
 Single specimens, range in height from 6 to 18 feet tall.

 Its large base and head of pendulous, smooth-edged flat leaves, makes the “Pony tail plant” unique.
 NO TWO are specimens alike.

 Video: Ponytail Palm Indoor Plant Care Instructions